gilbarbara/react-joyride/README.md

 - `type`: The event type that trigger the tooltip: `click` or `hover`.
 Defaults to `click`
 - `isFixed`: If `true`, the tooltip will remain in a fixed position within the viewport.
 Defaults to `false`.
 - `allowClicksThruHole`: Set to `true` to allow pointer-events (hover, clicks, etc) or touch events within overlay hole.
 If `true`, the `hole:click` callback will not be sent.
 Defaults to `false`.
 Takes precedence over a `allowClicksThruHole` prop provided to `<Joyride />`
+- `autoResizeHole`: Enable autoresizing step hole when the content under the hole change its size.
+Takes precedence over a `autoResizeHole` prop provided to `<Joyride />`
 - `style`: An object with stylesheet options.